 Please avoid a double of customer MAC address in the Ethernet.

 If the MAC address is not known please contact yours network administrator.

-To use the 'customers MAC address function' you have to activate it by setting the function 'Use Custom Hardware Address (MAC)'.
+The use of customers MAC address needs to be activated by the function Use Custom Hardware Address (MAC) with enable and subsequently save it with Apply and Save.

-You have to enter the customers MAC address is hexadecimal form with a colon to separate (e.g. 00:03:c7:55:55:02).
+Afterwards the customers MAC address has to be entered in hexadecimal form with a colon to separate as described in the below example, e.g. 00:03:c7:55:55:02